Here's what you need to know about living, working and enjoying life in this charming Nebraska city.

 - The Crafty Dog: Billed as a sports junkie’s haven, The Crafty Dog serves craft beer and cocktails.
 The menu includes favorites like burgers, wings, nachos, chicken and 12 different mac and cheeses.

-Want to learn more about relocating to Kearney, NE?
-Check out the new edition of Livability Kearney, Nebraska.
+Want to learn more about living and working in Kearney, NE?
+Check out the latest edition of Livability Kearney, Nebraska.